Christian Formation at St. Stephen’s

 Children & Youth Formation —

 Children’s Formation at St. Stephen’s centers on “Weaving God’s Promises,” a curriculum developed specifically for the Episcopal Church.
+We meet for Children’s Sunday School on first and third Sundays at 9:15am in the Chapel/2nd Floor Classrooms.
 Opportunities for acolyte service and intergenerational activities help round out formation.

 The EYC (Episcopal Youth Community) meets every second Sunday of the month at 5pm in the Parish Hall, an activity that gives teens an opportunity to engage in service projects, fun activities, and meet together in a relaxed setting.